-Any good cleric (or evil character) can easily tell that this room radiates an aura of good.
+Any lawful cleric can easily tell that this room radiates an aura of good.
 Indeed, this was once the cell of Marpu, a holy and devout cleric of Ramat.
 To this day, it continues to be surrounded by a permanent protection from evil spell.
-Good or neutral aligned members of the party can rest in this little $10' \times 10'$ room without worry of attack.
+Lawful or Neutral aligned members of the party can rest in this little 10' x 10' room without worry of attack.
 Those who are evil or with evil intent will become restless and feel compelled to leave.

-A careful search of the room (Wis: CL2) will reveal two potions of cure light wounds, 2 cp, and 6 gp hidden behind a loose stone in the wall.
-The potions can be tasted to easily determine their identity, but when fully consumed, they will only restore 1d8-2 hit points because of their great age.
+A careful search of the room will reveal 2 potions of cure light wounds, 2 cp, and 6 gp hidden behind a loose stone in the wall.
+The potions can be tasted to easily determine their identity, but when fully consumed, they will only restore 1d6-1 hit points because of their great age.

-AREA 4: THE LAVATORY:
+AREA 4: THE LAVATORY